github/training-kit/paths/git-trouble/fc-scenarios.md

   ## [Accidental Commit](/on-demand/git-trouble/06)

-  During your workflow, you might have gotten excited and made a commit before you had actually finished.
-Maybe you made the commit without adding all of the related files.
+  Did you make a commit before you had actually finished all of the related changes?
+Maybe you left one lonely little change in the working directory?
 Perhaps your commit included changes that were unrelated.
 In either case, we can fix that, just follow along and `git` out of trouble.

   ## [Commit Broke EVERYTHING](/on-demand/git-trouble/07)